The Sound Inside (play)

 The Sound Inside is a play written by Adam Rapp.
-The play premiered at the Williamstown Theatre Festival, running from June 27, 2018 to July 8.
+The play premiered at the Williamstown Theatre Festival, running from June 27 to July 8, 2018.
 The production was directed by David Cromer and starred Mary-Louise Parker and Will Hochman.
 The play premiered on Broadway at Studio 54 with the same cast and creative team, premiering in previews on September 14, 2019 and officially on October 17.
 It closed on January 12, 2020.
 The play received six Tony Award nominations, including for Best Play; Parker won the Tony Award for Best Actress in a Play.

+International stagings include a 2025 production at Circa Theatre in Wellington New Zealand, directed by Stella Reid and starring Dulcie Smart and Kieran Charnock.
+Broadway World described the performances as a masterclass in subtlety and emotional precision.
+The production won in 5 categories at the 2025 Wellington Theatre Awards including Director of the Year for Stella Reid, Outstanding Performance for Dulcie Smart and Set Designer of the Year for Meg Rollandi.